yurimjeon1892/yurimjeon1892.github.io/index.md

 <br>

-**News:** "CIPER: A Unified Framework for Cross-view Image-retrieval and Pose-estimation" is now available on arXiv!
+<p style="color: #ff8fc7;"><strong>News:</strong> "CIPER: A Unified Framework for Cross-view Image-retrieval and Pose-estimation" is now available on arXiv!</p>

 Hello!
 I'm Yurim Jeon.
 My research interests lie in developing robust perception systems for autonomous driving in real-world scenarios.

 Through my research, I have published several papers in RA-L and presented my work at IROS and ICRA.
-You can find my publications on my [research page]({https://yurimjeon1892.github.io/category/research.html}).
+You can find my publications on my [research page](https://yurimjeon1892.github.io/category/research.html).

 Currently, I am a Staff Engineer at the Future Robotics Office, Samsung Electronics, where I develop advanced perception systems for humanoid robots.